- 16x Prompt vs ChatGPT / Claude

 - Cursor does not have a global context manager to manage which files to include as relevant context.
 You need to manually include files in each prompt.
 The automatic context detection feature in Cursor (RAG) is not as reliable as it can include too much or too little context.

-- Cursor makes code changes directly in your code editor, which means it needs to generate the code in a way that can be directly applied to the codebase (diff format).
+- Cursor makes code changes directly in your code editor, which means it needs to generate the code in diff format so that the changes can be directly applied.
 This limits the complexity of tasks it can complete as LLMs are not trained to generate code in diff format.

 16x Prompt, on the other hand, is designed to generate code at the task level, using its global context manager to manage which files to include as relevant context.
 It can complete more complex tasks that span across multiple files.